 It’s difficult to see someone you love suffer with depression or a depressive disorder.
 It’s difficult to know what direction to take, and you don’t want to make the situation worse.

 Try focusing on these helpful pieces of advice if someone you love is suffering with depression:

-- Be an advocate for them: Let your loved one know that you will stick by their side — through both thick and thin.
+Let your loved one know that you will stick by their side — through both thick and thin.
 Let them know that you don't mind driving them to doctor’s appointments or to therapy.
 If you have questions about anything, ask the doctor.
 Reassure your loved one that you’ll be with them through everything, no matter what that may be.
 If your loved one knows that you’re truly there for them, it’ll make all the difference.

-- Get educated about depression: Spending time to learn and research depression and depressive disorders will help you understand what your loved one is going through.
+Spending time to learn and research depression and depressive disorders will help you understand what your loved one is going through.
 Learn about the kinds of treatment they may be getting or could get, and offer your help.
 Seek to have open, honest discussions with them about treatment and therapy, and what treatment can do for them.
 Learn about depression from the Anxiety and Depression Association of America.

-Outpatient Depression Treatment in Utah
+Severe Depression Treatment in Utah

-Inpatient Depression Treatment Center Utah
+Inpatient Depression Treatment Center in Utah